Containing pH vs. Controlling pH in a Pool

 Since controlling pH is a futile goal, let's instead contain it.
 Containment is actually pretty simple with the help of the Orenda LSI Calculator.
 Adjust your alkalinity to establish a pH ceiling you can manage.3 Then adjust calcium hardness high enough that at your new alkalinity target, your LSI remains balanced between the lowest desired pH, and the pH ceiling (based on the chart above).
 It sounds more complicated than it actually is.
 Here's an example of a liquid chlorine pool containing pH the Orenda way:

-contain pH with Orenda CalculatorNotice the total alkalinity is less than textbook-recommended 80-120 ppm.
+contain pH with Orenda CalculatorNotice the total alkalinity is less than the textbook-recommended 80-120 ppm.
 This is intentional so that when the pH climbs toward its ceiling, the LSI stays green.
 More alkalinity, at 8.0 pH, would cause scale.
 The only correction needed in this example is lowering the pH as low into the yellow LSI as we can go without it turning red.
 This threshold is what we call our LSI floor.
 So you have the LSI floor and the pH ceiling.
 These are the low and high of your contained pH.
 The parameters may change as the water temperature changes (mainly with calcium hardness), but the concept is the same regardless of temperature.
 The analogy we use is an elevator that contains your pH.

 Related: Total Alkalinity vs. pH and their roles in water chemistry